Babymetal World Tour 2016: Legend Metal Resistance: Background

 On December 13, 2015, a YouTube video was posted on the band's official channel for the previously untitled album, announced with its April 1 release dubbed "Fox Day".
-Simultaneously, a 2016 world tour was also announced, with its planned final performance date at Tokyo Dome.
-The tour was set to begin at Wembley Arena on April 2, 2016, the day after the album's worldwide release, and end at Tokyo Dome on September 19, 2016.
+Simultaneously, a 2016 world tour was also announced, set to begin at Wembley Arena on April 2, 2016, the day after the album's worldwide release, and end at Tokyo Dome on September 19, 2016.
 On June 3, 2016, another date was announced for Tokyo Dome, extending the tour to September 20.
 The first American leg of the tour was confirmed shortly afterwards, with the band announcing tour dates set on the East Coast and planning later dates on the West Coast.

-Tour dates for the European leg and second American leg of the tour were announced on the band's website on March 1, 2018, including a performance at Download Festival in Paris.
+Tour dates for the European leg and second American leg of the tour were announced on the band's website on March 1, 2016, including a performance at Download Festival in Paris.
 Prior to the commencement of the American leg, the band made their first appearance on American television, performing "Gimme Chocolate!!" on The Late Show with Stephen Colbert.
-As of May 6, 2016, most shows for the North American leg were sold out, with the remaining shows limited in tickets, notable since Japanese music, despite being the world's second-largest music industry, has little international following.
+Most shows for the North American leg were sold out, with the remaining shows limited in tickets, notable since Japanese music, despite being the world's second-largest music industry, has little international following.

 Development

-As stated by Moa Kikuchi, the band's goal for the tour was to bring metal music to people regardless of their nationality, gender, or age.
-According to Yui Mizuno, the band members will "grow as a bigger band by experiencing this upcoming world tour so that [they] can come back to Japan and play at a huge venue as Tokyo Dome".
-Suzuka Nakamoto stated the desire to develop the new songs from Metal Resistance.
+As stated by Moametal, the band's goal for the tour was to bring metal music to people regardless of their nationality, gender, or age.
+According to Yuimetal, the band members will "grow as a bigger band by experiencing this upcoming world tour so that [they] can come back to Japan and play at a huge venue as Tokyo Dome".
+Su-metal stated the desire to develop the new songs from Metal Resistance.

 We think our songs and performances are developed by experiencing how the audience react and get excited at our shows.
 In our world tour, we'll be performing new songs from the new album so we're looking forward to see how we brush up and grow by taking in everything from every new performance we do.